Quick summary

 - Click on individual jobs to view logs and debug issues.

-- Click on the pencil icon.
+- Click on the pencil icon to open the workflow file for editing.

 - Modify the workflow file to suit your project needs.